IoannisNezis/sparql-language-server/README.md

+> [!CAUTION]
+> This Project is still in an early stage.
+> Only the format capability is production ready.
+> The rest is experimental.

 # Fichu

-A blazingly fast formatter and [language server](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification) for [SPARQL](https://de.wikipedia.org/wiki/SPARQL), written in Rust :crab:.
+⚡A blazingly fast [language server](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification) for [SPARQL](https://de.wikipedia.org/wiki/SPARQL), written in Rust 🦀.

 # Getting Started